-Trinity College of Florida provides every student an e-mail account.
+Trinity College of Florida provides every student with an e-mail account.
 Your e-mail account is the official way Trinity College of Florida will communicate with every student.
-It is very important that every student check the provided email account often.
+Every student must check the provided email account often.
 Each student will be responsible for any information that is sent from and to this address.
 We will be using this account not just to communicate, but we will use it in many other ways like emergency contact, e-mailing grades or bills, and for collaboration purposes for your classes at Trinity College.

-Each student is allowed to keep this e-mail account while actively enrolled at Trinity.
-If, for whatever reason, the student withdraws from Trinity College, the account will be deactivated immediately.
+Each student is allowed to keep this e-mail account while actively enrolled at Trinity College.
+If for whatever reason, the student withdraws from Trinity College, the account will be deactivated immediately.
 If the student does not attend Trinity College for two consecutive semesters, the account will be deleted.